One thing that you need to understand about Citrulline Malate is that it is almost exactly the same as L-Citrulline.

 The study also found that aerobic energy production was increased.

 Another benefit of supplementing with Citrulline Malate is that it can help to reduce muscle soreness.
 Studies have found that it can lead to a 40% reduction in post-workout muscle soreness for the following two days.

 There may also be an increase in blood flow – leading to a pretty decent pump during your workout.
 Work capacity can also increase, which is to be expected if the supplement is reducing fatigue, increasing energy, and lowering muscle soreness!

 Most supplements combine Citrulline Malate with EAAS and BCAA’s.

-You can also often find creatine monohydrate and caffeine paired with it.
+You can also often find creatine monohydrate paired with it (along with caffeine).

 What Dosage should you take?